shezgo/fs/README.md

 Note - while this reads as a group project, this was completed by @shezgo independently (and is still receiving updates).
 Thanks for looking!
-Please contact me at shezpc@gmail.com - looking for interviews, and feedback is much appreciated.
+Interviews and feedback are very welcome <3
+Contact: shezpc@gmail.com

 # CSC415 Group Term Assignment - File System